 Another great way to get started with your UPSC preparation is to join a coaching institute.
-These institutes will not only provide you with mock tests, but will also give you the necessary guidance and tips to crack the exam.
+These institutes will not only provide you with mock tests but will also give you the necessary guidance and tips to crack the exam.

 6. Practice Previous Years’ Questions

 Starting your UPSC preparation can be a daunting task, especially if you’re not sure where to start.
-However, one of the best ways to begin your preparation is to start by practicing previous years’ questions.
+However, one of the best ways to begin your preparation is to start by practising previous years’ questions.

 This will not only give you a good idea of the type of questions that are asked, but it will also help you to identify any areas that you need to focus on.
-Additionally, by practicing previous years’ questions, you can start to develop your own problem-solving and critical thinking skills, which will be invaluable when it comes to taking the UPSC exam.
+Additionally, by practising previous years’ questions, you can start to develop your own problem-solving and critical thinking skills, which will be invaluable when it comes to taking the UPSC exam.